 I’ve tried a few different litter scents, and while they’re good at masking smells sometimes, no extra smell really beats a proper litter.
 That being said, grabbing a scented litter can be pretty helpful, so long as you’re a fan of the scent being added (otherwise, you’ll just end up with two scents you hate coming out of the litter box).
 Definitely an option to try since scented litters are usually the same price as non-scented formulas by the same brands.

 I’ve developed the habit of buying multi-cat formulas over “original” or regular formula litters, even though I only have one cat and the multi-cat formulas are more expensive.
 I’m not sure if it’s a placebo or not, but I do feel multi-cat formulas are better at clumping, and reducing litter smells in general.
-Again, I feel like these are better for clumping and reducing smells, but I’m not sure if this is just me or if it’s actually the case.
+Again, I feel like these are better for clumping and reducing smells, but I’m not sure if this is just me, is a complete placebo, or if it’s actually the case.
 If you have experience with testing any multi-cat formulas versus regular formula litters, let me know in the comments if you found there’s any difference.

-Part III: The Box
+Part III: The Litter Box

 Types of Litter Boxes